How to Become a Speech Therapist in Tennessee

 Strong Job Growth for SLPs in Tennessee

-The predicted rate of increase in the number of jobs for speech-language pathologists in Tennessee for the period between 2014 and 2024 exceeds the national rate by nearly 20% according to the state’s Department of Labor and Workforce Development.
-This agency estimates Tennessee’s increase to be 25.1% over this time frame.
+The predicted rate of increase in the number of jobs for speech-language pathologists in Tennessee for the period between 2020 and 2030 exceeds the national rate by 12%.
+This means that on average Tennessee should see 320 SLP job openings every year over this period.

 SLPs are found working in Tennessee’s many school districts, including: